ParnaviSen03/TinyLLAMA-IMDB-Sentiment/README.md

-# 🎬 IMDB Sentiment Classification with Fine-tuned LLaMA
+# 🎬 IMDB Sentiment Classification with LoRA Fine-tuned LLaMA

 A complete fine-tuning pipeline for binary sentiment classification using TinyLlama-1.1B on the IMDB Movie Reviews dataset.